Sharp increase in US Navy transits to counter China under Trump | ExBulletin

 China claims ownership of almost all of the South China Sea and has built military installations on reefs and atolls, covering them with sand and concrete.
 In recent years, Beijing has deployed anti-ship missiles, surface-to-air missiles, electronic jammers and other equipment on the Spratly Islands, and landed a bomber at other outposts.

-To erode China’s claims to the South China Sea, US ships conduct “freedom of navigation operations, navigating international waters that China is trying to claim as its own.”
-So far this year, there have been two such operations in the South China Sea, the last on February 17, around the Spratly Islands.
+To erode China’s claims to the South China Sea, US ships are conducting “freedom of navigation operations, navigating international waters that China is trying to claim as its own.”
+So far this year, two such operations have taken place in the South China Sea, the latest on February 17, around the Spratly Islands.

 In fact, a large number of missions over the past two years have been to the Spratly or Paracel Islands, where China has developed outposts.